chefkjd/MixSplitR/README.md

      - **Host**: Paste your Host value (e.g., `identify-us-west-2.acrcloud.com`)
      - **Access Key**: Paste your Access Key
      - **Secret Key**: Paste your Access Secret
-   - These credentials are saved in `config.json` and you won't need to enter them again
+   - These credentials are saved in `config.json` in the same folder as the executable
+   - **IMPORTANT**: Keep this `config.json` file private and in the same folder as MixSplitR.exe - the program needs it to run

 2. **Processing Your Files**
    - The program will automatically detect all supported audio files in the folder